fbpx

 Common Obstacles Selling Farm Land

-In a recent chat with Hayden Outdoors Director of Sales John Herrity, the biggest challenges to selling farmland aren’t necessarily the land itself.
+In a recent chat with Hayden Outdoors Director of Sales John Herrity, the most common and biggest obstacles to selling a farm aren’t necessarily the land itself.
 Bountiful yields mean a healthy sale when it comes to selling farmland, right?
 Not necessarily.

 Crop yields are really only one piece of the puzzle,” said John.
 “And they’re not necessarily the most important.
 Yields change from producer to producer.
 A savvy farmer will come in and look at the soil’s rating and compare it to what’s currently being produced to assess the viability of the land.
 You can have a great farm, but if the farmer doesn’t care for the land, then it won’t produce great yields.
 The next farmer could double production.”